withmonumental/docs/src/guides/collector.md

 ---
 # This is the title of the article
-title: Frequently Asked Questions
+title: Collector
 pageInfo: false
 # This is the icon of the page
 # icon: page
 # This control sidebar order
-order: 10
+order: 2
 # Set author
-author: Monumental Team
+author: Ms.Hope
 # Set writing time
-date: 2023-01-01
+date: 2020-01-01
 # A page can have multiple categories
 category:
-  - FAQ
+  - Guide
 # A page can have multiple tags
-#tag:
+tag:
-#  - Page config
+  - Page config
-#  - Guide
+  - Guide
 # this page is sticky in article list
 sticky: true
 # this page will appear in starred articles